HarzelSlake/World-Layoffs-Exploratory-Data-Analysis-with-Cleaning/README.md

 2. 📊 **Advanced Querying using SQL for Exploratory Data Analysis** - I have mastered intermediate querying to get results for questions I have in mind.
 I also had experience creating highly advanced queries to return questions for very specific tasks.

 # 🔍 Insights Gathered
+Here are some questions answered along with the SQL code and its ouput.

 ## 1. 🌍 Countries with the most number of layoffs
 ```sql